-- electronic National Vendor Declaration (eNVD) system (encompassing LPA NVDs, MSA declarations, Animal Health Declarations and NFAS delivery documentation) has been rolled out for producer ease and improved traceability
+- An electronic National Vendor Declaration (eNVD) system (encompassing LPA NVDs, MSA declarations, Animal Health Declarations and NFAS delivery documentation) has been rolled out for producer ease and improved traceability

 The new myMLA portal (see www.mla.com.au/integrity) provides a single point of entry to the various components of the system – Livestock Production Assurance (LPA), National Livestock Identification System (NLIS), LPA National Vendor Declarations, and Meat Standards Australia (MSA) – making the process simpler for producers.